fastruby/blog/_posts/2020-11-23-how-fast-are-ractors.md

 My ***best test case gave Ractors a 16% advantage on two cores over regular Ruby threads***.
 So right now, the overhead is still high.
 Ruby still likes multiprocess (fork) concurrency, and Ractors aren't going to change that overnight.

 But Ractors do what they say they do, at least in prerelease Ruby.
 Keep in mind that they're only in Ruby 3.
-So you'll either need to use a prerelease Ruby, or wait until Christmas of 2020.
+So you'll either need to use a prerelease Ruby, or wait until [the big release event on Christmas of 2020](https://rhc.connpass.com/event/195483/).

 If you're enjoying this post about benchmarking, you can find a [lot of performance posts on FastRuby.io](https://www.fastruby.io/blog/tags/performance) - maybe read a few more?